 Local law firms Badgley Mullins Turner PLLC, and the Law Office of Daniel R. Whitmore have filed a number of class actions to enforce the SeaTac minimum wage for all workers who were not paid the $15 minimum wage in SeaTac, which went into effect January 2014.

-We currently have 24 active class actions suits against SeaTac employers with the goal of seeking justice – and back wages – for employees who were not paid the $15 minimum hourly wage according to the SeaTac minimum wage law.
-Some covered workers may now, finally, be receiving the lawful wage, but they also have back wages plus interest due to them.
-Even so, our investigation indicates that most employers affected by the Ordinance are still are not paying the lawful minimum wage.
+We currently have 25 active class action suits against SeaTac employers with the goal of seeking justice – and back wages – for employees who were not paid the $15 minimum hourly wage according to the SeaTac minimum wage law.
+Some covered workers may now, finally, be receiving the lawful wage, but they may also have back wages plus interest due to them.
+Even so, our investigation indicates that many employers affected by the Ordinance still have not paid workers for past amounts due under the law.

 Beware of “Sucker Settlements”